Megan Ahsens

 Biography —

-Megan Ahsens is the First Assistant Attorney General over the Major Crimes Division in the Kansas Attorney General’s Office.
-She supervises a team of attorneys and support staff who travel the state of Kansas and prosecute murders and sex crimes involving children.
-Megan has been a prosecutor for 23 years and has focused primarily on crimes against women and children.
+Update bio: Megan Ahsens is a Senior Assistant District Attorney in Douglas County, Kansas.
+She is the head of the Special Victim's Unit and focuses on the prosecution of sex crimes and major felonies.
+Megan has been a prosecutor since 2002 and has focused primarily on crimes against women and children.
 She has done over 50 jury trials and hundreds of bench trials, preliminary hearings, and motion hearings.
 She did her first jury trial in July 2001 as an intern in the Douglas County, Colorado DA’s office.

 Megan graduated from the University of Kansas in 1998 with a B.A. in English and graduated from the University of Denver College of Law with a J.D. in 2002.